Ultraman Mebius Side Story: Ghost Reverse: STAGE II: The Emperor's Resurrection

 Continuing where the previous story left, Mechazam proceeded to attack EX Zetton in mad fury but almost perished in the molten lava until Mebius saved him, despite being heavily injured by EX Zetton.
-Being thrown to the Battle Nizer, Mechazam tried to break the seal under Mebius' guidance to reverse the disruption field but as the container was too strong.
-Mebius joined him later on and successfully shatter it, allowing Mebius' power to replenish.
+Being thrown to the Battle Nizer, Mechazam tried to break the seal under Mebius's guidance to reverse the disruption field but as the container was too strong.
+Mebius joined him later on and successfully shatter it, allowing Mebius's power to replenish.
 The two soon perform a counterattack on EX Zetton and successfully destroyed the monster but Mechazam was deactivated after saving Mebius from falling molten lava, finally knowing the worth of protecting others.

 Despite Mebius having retrieved the Battle Nizer, the Heavenly Kings broke the deal by almost killing Mebius until Hikari swiped the device, having revealed to his betrayal to be a ruse, just for removing the magnetic energy field and rescued both Ace and Taro.
 They Ultras soon took down al but one of the Heavenly Kings.
 With Mefilas left on his own, he soon inserted Empera's essence to the Battle Nizer and reactivated Mechazam's true potential/identity as the Empera's revival apparatus, Ghost Reverse.
 The Ultra Warriors fought against him whereas Mebius tried to bring Mechazam to his senses, which briefly succeeded until Mefilas shove the Battle Nizer before being destroyed by Hikari.
 As the revival mechanism took effect, the Ultra Brothers plan to destroy both Mechazam and the Giga Battle Nizer but Mebius hesitated until Mechazam chastised the young warrior, willing to die while he was himself.
 Mebius assume Burning Brave Mode and used the Burning Mebium Dynamite technique, having a final conversation with Mechazam as he expressed his gratitude before exploding to pieces, leaving behind his sword as a grave marker.
 After the battle, Mebius resumed his patrol while labeling Mechazam as his precious comrade.

 In the post credit scene, the Giga Battle Nizer survived the explosion and was salvaged by a mysterious figure.